-- Individual policies: death and permanent and total disability risks for all portfolios of individual policies (direct business and inward reinsurance written by CNP Assurances for its LBPP, UniCredit Vita and CNP Partners subsidiaries) are reinsured on the market as follows: for each catastrophic loss event defined as an event involving at least five victims the Group retains ten times the annual social security ceiling (€38,040 in 2014) and the reinsurers cover 1,000 times this ceiling per event and 2,000 times the ceiling per loss year. - · Group policies: - a) death and disability risks on all Group policies (direct business net of risks ceded to co-insurers, and all quota-share reinsurance purchased from CNP Assurances by provident institutions and mutual insurers) are covered through the Bureau Commun des Assurances Collectives pool ("Décès-IPA3" policy)..
-The system provides successively for the retention of the two largest claims per insurer, €30 million in co-insurance cover (of which CNP Assurances' share is 28%) and reinsurance cover purchased by the pool from external reinsurers.
-There are eight levels of reinsurance cover, as follows: level 1: 20 XS €30 million; level 2: 50 XS €50 million; level 3: 100 XS €100 million; level 4: 100 XS €200 million; level 5: 100 XS €300 million; level 6: 100 XS €400 million; level 7: 100 XS €500 million; level 8: 100 XS €600 million with 200% paid reconstitution except for nuclear and NBC terrorism risks.
+- Individual policies: death and permanent and total disability risks for all portfolios of individual policies (direct business and inward reinsurance written by CNP Assurances for its LBPP, UniCredit Vita and CNP Partners subsidiaries) are reinsured on the market as follows: for each catastrophic loss event defined as an event involving at least five victims the Group retains ten times the annual social security ceiling (€38,040 in 2015) and the reinsurers cover 1,000 times this ceiling per event and 2,000 times the ceiling per loss year. - Group policies: - a) death and disability risks on all Group policies (direct business net of risks ceded to co-insurers, and all quota-share reinsurance purchased from CNP Assurances by provident institutions and mutual insurers) are covered through the Bureau Commun des Assurances Collectives pool ("Décès-IPA3" policy).
+The system provides successively for the retention of the two largest claims per insurer, €600 million in co-insurance cover (of which CNP Assurances' share is 30%) and reinsurance cover purchased by the pool from external reinsurers.
+This external reinsurance cover exists in five layers (of which CNP Assurances has only underwritten mandatory layers 2, 3 and 4): layer 1: 20 XS €30 million; layer 2: 150 XS €50 million; layer 3: 300 XS €200 million; layer 4: 100 XS €500 million; layer 5: 100 XS €600 million.
 A loss event is defined as involving three or more victims. - b) catastrophic risks insured by CNP Assurances for provident institutions and mutual insurers are reinsured on the market.
 A loss event is defined as involving three or more victims.
-The Group and provident institutions (acting as a matter of priority on behalf of the two or three largest claimants) retain €1.25 million per loss event and the reinsurers cover €37 million per loss event and €74 million per loss year, except for nuclear, and nuclear, biological and chemical terrorism risks, for which the ceiling is €37 million per loss year.
+The Group and provident institutions (acting as a matter of priority on behalf of the two or three largest claimants) retain €1.25 million per loss event and the reinsurers cover €37 million per loss event and €74 million per loss year, except for nuclear risks, and nuclear, biological and chemical (NBC) terrorism risks, for which the ceiling is €37 million per loss year.

-All group portfolios are also covered after 40 times the ceiling per loss year for high capital payouts in the case of IPA3 death of an insured.-
+All portfolios are also covered after 40 times the ceiling per loss year for high capital payouts in the case of IPA3 death of an insured.